Demographics of Malaysia: Chinese

-The second largest ethnic group at 6.69 million are the Chinese who make up 23% of the population excluding non-citizens as of 2018.
+The second largest ethnic group at 6.69 million are the Chinese who make up 22.8% of the population excluding non-citizens as of 2022.
 They have been dominant in trade and business since the early 20th century.
 Malaysian Chinese businesses developed as part of the larger bamboo network, a network of overseas Chinese businesses operating in the markets of Southeast Asia that share common family and cultural ties.
 George Town, Ipoh and Iskandar Puteri are Chinese-majority cities, while Penang was the only state in Malaysia with a non-Bumiputera majority population.
+As of 2020, the Chinese comprised over 41% of Penang's population, making it the only state with a Chinese plurality.
 The Chinese have been settling in Malaysia for many centuries, as seen in the emergence of the Peranakan culture, but the exodus peaked during the nineteenth century through trading and tin-mining.
 When they first arrived, the Chinese often worked the most grueling jobs like tin mining and railway construction.
 Later on, some of them owned businesses that became large conglomerates in today's Malaysia.
 Most Chinese are Tao Buddhist and retain strong cultural ties to their ancestral homeland.

 The first Chinese people to settle in the Straits Settlements, primarily in and around Malacca, gradually adopted elements of Malayan culture, and some intermarried with the Malayan community.
 A distinct sub-ethnic group called babas (male) and nyonyas (female) emerged.
 Babas and nyonyas as a group are known as Peranakan.
 They produced a syncretic set of practices, beliefs, and arts, combining Malay and Chinese traditions in such a way as to create a new culture.
 The Peranakan culture is still visible to this day in the former Straits Settlements of Singapore, Malacca and Penang.

 The Chinese community in Malaysia, depending on the predominant dialect in a particular region, speaks a variety of Chinese dialects including Mandarin, Hokkien, Cantonese, Hakka and Teochew.
 In certain regions in Malaysia, some dialects are more widely used; Hokkien predominates in Penang and Kedah, while most Chinese in the former centres of tin mining, such as Ipoh and Kuala Lumpur, speak Cantonese.
 More recently, however, with the standardised, compulsory use of Mandarin in Chinese schools, a huge majority of Malaysian Chinese now speak Mandarin, a non-native language that originated from northern China.

 On the other hand, it was reported that up to 10% of Malaysian Chinese are primarily English-speaking.
-The English-speaking Chinese minority is typically concentrated in cities such as Kuala Lumpur, Petaling Jaya, Subang Jaya, Johor Bahru, George Town, Ipoh and Malacca.
+The English-speaking Chinese minority is typically concentrated in cities such as Kuala Lumpur, Petaling Jaya, Puchong, Subang Jaya, George Town, Ipoh and Malacca.
 The English speakers form a distinct subset within the larger Chinese community, as they are known to have a less Sinocentric mindset, and are rather Westernized in thinking and attitudes.